dantosXD/coastaldraftlines/src/pages/index.md

           on valuable money and drinking lower quality beverages.

-          Get professional servicing or repair garunteed to make the poured product taste the way the creators intended.
+          Get professional servicing or repairs garunteed to make the poured product taste the way the creators intended.
 24 hour emergency repair service offered.